Struct bitflags::__core::ffi::OsString

 On Unix systems, any byte sequence can be successfully

-converted into an OsString
+converted into an OsString.

 On Windows system, only UTF-8 byte sequences will successfully

-convert; non UTF-8 data will produce None
+convert; non UTF-8 data will produce None.

 fn as_os_str(&self) -> &OsStr

-Converts to an OsStr
+Converts to an OsStr slice.

 fn into_string(self) -> Result<String, OsString>

-if it contains valid Unicode data.
+Converts the OsString into a String if it contains valid Unicode data.

-On failure, ownership of the original OsString
+On failure, ownership of the original OsString is returned.

 fn push<T>(&mut self, s: T) where T: AsRef<OsStr>

-Extends the string with the given &OsStr
+Extends the string with the given &OsStr slice.

 fn with_capacity(capacity: usize) -> OsString

-): recently added
+osstring_simple_functions): recently added

-with the given capacity.
+Creates a new OsString with the given capacity.
 The string will be

-able to hold exactly capacity
+able to hold exactly capacity bytes without reallocating.
+If

-is 0, the string will not allocate.
+capacity is 0, the string will not allocate.

-documentation information about encoding.
+See main OsString documentation information about encoding.

 fn clear(&mut self)

-): recently added
+osstring_simple_functions): recently added

-Truncates the OsString
+Truncates the OsString to zero length.

 fn capacity(&self) -> usize

-): recently added
+osstring_simple_functions): recently added

-Returns the number of bytes this OsString
+Returns the number of bytes this OsString can hold without

 reallocating.

-introduction for information about encoding.
+See OsString introduction for information about encoding.

 fn reserve(&mut self, additional: usize)

-): recently added
+osstring_simple_functions): recently added

-Reserves capacity for at least additional
+Reserves capacity for at least additional more bytes to be inserted

-.
+in the given OsString.
 The collection may reserve more space to avoid

 frequent reallocations.